Brian Mondschein

-A paternal grandson of decathlete Irving Mondschein, and son of Brian Mondschein who won a gold medal in the decathlon, he changed eligibility in 2010 from the United States to Israel.

 In the same year, he competed at the 2010 European Championships without reaching the final.
 His personal best jumps are 5.63 metres (indoor), achieved in May 2009 in Jonesboro, AR, and 5.60 metes (outdoor), achieved in July 2009 in Champaign, IL.

+Mondschein's grandfather was Irving Mondschein, 3-time USA Outdoor Track and Field Championships winner in the decathlon.
+His uncle also named Brian Mondschein was an All-American decathlete in 1977 for the University of Washington and became a track coach.

+Mondschein competed for the Virginia Tech Hokies track and field team, finishing 2nd in the pole vault at the 2005 NCAA Division I Outdoor Track and Field Championships.